How much THC makes it into breast milk? Can it get a baby “high”? What are the long-term effects on the child?

 I’m not a doctor and this isn’t medical advice.
 Having said that, here is what I personally found to be useful from studying scientific literature:

 Eating vs. smoking.
 Ingesting cannabis produces a similar high but at a considerably lower THC exposure.
 Start small.

 Side stream smoke.
-Side stream smoke poses a risk to anyone.
+Side stream smoke poses a risk to anyone, including you and your baby.
 Besides THC it holds carcinogens and other toxins.

 Timing matters.
 During pregnancy and the first three months of life, a baby’s developing organism is most vulnerable.
 During that time keep exposure to a minimum.

 Minimum effective dose (MED).
 The less, the better – true for almost anything.